 Types of BBL Shapes

-By injecting fat in specific areas of the buttocks, the surgeon can recreate the shape of the buttock, usually to make it more rounded or to increase the volume in the lower region (an inverted heart-shape), as these shapes are considered the most aesthetically desirable.
+By injecting fat in specific areas of the buttocks, the surgeon can recreate the shape of the buttock, usually to make it more rounded or to increase the volume in the lower region.
+In general, there are four types of buttock shapes that people wish to reshape or accentuate.

 An A-shaped butt, also called an inverted heart-shaped butt, is narrow towards the top of the buttock and fuller at the lower region of the buttock.
 Many patients wish to achieve this shape, and those who already possess it usually have an hourglass or pear-shaped figure with a slim waist and wide hips.
 With a BBL procedure, those with an A-shaped butt can make the shape of their buttock more prominent and accentuate their figure.